Will Stronghold: You-you're not mad? note

 Adam: The army will foray in 48 hours, Federation Time.
 That is all. (leaves)

-- Tim Drake/Robin, after losing nearly all of his biological family, sets up an actor to pretend to be his fake uncle so that he doesn't have to go into the foster care system.
-Batman, being Batman, naturally finds out, and Robin assumes he's about to be reamed out for going behind Bruce's back... but all Bruce can say is that he's so proud of Tim for taking the initiative, and gives him some tips on how to make the deception foolproof.
+- Robin Series: Tim Drake, after losing all of his biological family, sets up an actor to pretend to be his fake uncle so that he doesn't have to go into the foster care system.
+Batman, being Batman, naturally finds out, and Tim assumes he's about to be reamed out for going behind Bruce's back... but all Bruce can say is that he's so proud of Tim for taking the initiative, and gives him some tips on how to make the deception foolproof.

 - In one Bloom County strip, Oliver's father notices that he's hacked the phone company and reduced their phone bill.
 He threatens Oliver with no glazed beets for dinner for a month.